Compile JS as-is

 Good for Not for

-DSP, audio, synthesis UI, DOM, the frontend
+DSP, audio, synthesis UI, DOM, frontend state

 What is supported?